golang/telemetry/counter/STATUS.md

 # Issues in the counter package

-## `Open()`

-`Open()` is an exported function that asociates counters with a counter file.
-Should it remain exported?
-It is presently called in `init()` in upload.go.
-[We don't want to call it if telemetry is off, but it could be called conditionally in counter.init(), which would create a disk file even if no counter is ever incremented.]

 ## Generating reports and uploading

 The simplest story would be to generate and upload reports when the